drvinceknight/Year_3_game_theory_course/Homework/Homework_4.md

     i.
 What are the expected utilities to the employer and the employee? ii.
 Obtain a condition for which the employer should offer a bonus.

-5. Obtain the Markov Nash equilibrium for the following games assuming $\delta=1/4$.
+5. Obtain the Markov Nash equilibrium (in pure strategies if it exists) for the following games assuming $\delta=1/4$.

     ![](images/E04-img01.png)\
     ![](images/E04-img02.png)\